tiliarou/bichon/README.md

 <p align="center">A self-hosted email archiving server built in Rust.
 Download emails from IMAP accounts, builds a full-text search index, and serves a REST API with an embedded WebUI.
 Purpose-built for long-term preservation, unified cross-account search, and programmatic access to archived email.</p>

-<p align="center">A self-hosted email archiving server built in Rust.
-Download emails from IMAP accounts, builds a full-text search index, and serves a REST API with an embedded WebUI.
-Purpose-built for long-term preservation, unified cross-account search, and programmatic access to archived email.</p>

 <p align="center">
   <a href="https://www.youtube.com/watch?v=fMlayXo3Bo0">
     <img src="https://img.youtube.com/vi/fMlayXo3Bo0/maxresdefault.jpg" alt="Watch the demo"/>